FabianoEger/tago-documentation/concepts.rst

 You can set the *retain data* to "Forever", it means that the data in that bucket will never be deleted automatically, or you can set to *days* or even *months*.
 For example, setting it to one day means that data will remain in the bucket for the time of only one day.

-This system is directly linked to Backup system.
+This system is directly linked to the Backup system.
 If you have enabled both Backup and Data Retention in the same bucket, the Data Retention system will always wait for the last backup to be completed before it remove the data.

 When a certain backup is restored, that specific data will be kept in the bucket during the period set at the Data Retention.
-For example, if you recover a backup file that was created 6 months ago, and the data retention is set to 15 days, this data set will be available for 15 days e then removed again from the buckets (you can recover it again if needed).
+For example, if you recover a backup file that was created 6 months ago, and the data retention is set to 15 days, this data set will be available for 15 days and then removed again from the buckets (you can recover it again if needed).

 Sharing Buckets
 ***************
-Your data can be shared with others through the option 'Share' in the General Information session.
+Your data can be shared with others through the option 'Share' in the General Information section.
 When the other user receives your bucket, he or she can visualize and work with your data based on the type of access that you granted.
 The other user can use your data to complement his or her data analysis as long as you allow the access.
 You can stop sharing any time.